dapr/docs/daprdocs/content/en/operations/troubleshooting/common_issues.md

 kubectl create clusterrolebinding dapr-<name-of-user> --clusterrole=dapr-operator-admin --user <name-of-user>
 ```

-You can run below command to get all users in your cluster:
+You can run the below command to get all users in your cluster:

 ```bash
 kubectl config get-users
 ```

-Then you can enjoy it!